chinoio/chino-java/README.md

 Docs are available [here](http://docs.chino.io)

 ###Setup
-If you're using Maven, then edit your project's "pom.xml" and add this to the `<dependencies>` section:
+If you're using Maven, then edit your project's "pom.xml" and add this:

 ```xml
 <repositories>